 Dispel any images you may have of our monastery archives as a dusty storage room for a remote past.
-The documents in the precisely coded boxes that fill the roomful of shelves carry the energy of 1,040 women — women who, over a span of nearly 145 years, have been the Sisters of St. Benedict of Ferdinand, Indiana.
+The documents in the precisely coded boxes that fill the roomful of shelves carry the energy of 1,040 women — women who, over a span of 150 years, have been the Sisters of St. Benedict of Ferdinand, Indiana.

 With a little imagination, you might picture a sister painstakingly creating one of the handwritten music books, carefully drawing the notes and scribing the words.
 Or the prioresses over the years, signing the 200 or so deeds that represent acres of monastery land.